Skip to main content

 June 9, 2026

 The Databricks Genie app for Slack is now available in Public Preview.
 The app brings Genie into Slack so users can get answers to data questions without leaving Slack.
-Send a direct message to the app or mention @Genie in a channel or group DM, and answers route through Genie or a specific Genie Space that a channel owner has pinned.
+Send a direct message to the app or mention @Genie in a channel or group DM, and answers route through Genie or a specific Genie Agent that a channel owner has pinned.
 See Databricks Genie app for Slack.

 June 9, 2026

-Reorganized Lakeflow Spark Declarative Pipelines documentation
+Reorganized Spark Declarative Pipelines on Lakeflow documentation

 June 9, 2026